nayfin/tour-of-nativescript/README.md

 ## Steps

-1) Install NativeScript
+### 1. Install NativeScript (01-install-nativescript)
   - `npm i --global nativescript`
   - `ng add @nativescript/schematics`
   - `ng serve`
-    You will see the following error due to the way the project was configured
+    You will see an error similar the following due to the way the NativeScript schematics configure the project
     ```bash
-      ERROR in error TS6053: File 'C:/Users/<user>/Documents/dev/tour-of-nativescript/src/src/main.ts' not found.
+      ERROR in error TS6053: File '<some-file-path>/tour-of-nativescript/src/src/main.ts' not found.
-      error TS6053: File 'C:/Users/<user>/Documents/dev/tour-of-nativescript/src/src/polyfills.ts' not found.
+      error TS6053: File '<some-file-path>/tour-of-nativescript/src/src/polyfills.ts' not found.
     ```

     In file `src/tsconfig.app.json` change files array from this: